AndreevDan93/data-validator-project/README.md

 or complex:

-// shape - позволяет описывать валидацию для значений объекта Map по ключам.
+// shape - allows you to describe validation for Map object values by keys.
 Validator v = new Validator();
 MapSchema schema = v.map();
 Map<String, BaseSchema> checkSchema = Map.of(